 The practice had set up systems for clinical governance.
-There were audits of infection control and radiographs.
-The audits of infection control were conducted annually when the guidance states that they should be conducted six monthly.
+There were audits of infection control, radiographs and record keeping.
+These could be improved.
+For example, the audits of infection control were conducted annually when the guidance states that they should be conducted six monthly.
 They were in the form of a checklist and did not include analysis of the findings or action to reduce the risk of infection for example conducting a Legionella risk assessment and taking water temperatures.